jruby/jruby/README.md

 ## About

-JRuby is the effort to recreate the Ruby (http://www.ruby-lang.org) interpreter in Java.
+JRuby is an effort to implement the [Ruby language](http://www.ruby-lang.org) on top of the JVM.

-The Java version is tightly integrated with Java to allow both to script any Java class and to embed the interpreter into any Java application.
+JRuby is tightly integrated with the JVM to allow both to script any Java class and to embed the interpreter into any Java application.
 See the [docs](docs) directory for more information.